-Fusion hair extensions have keratin bonding on the ends and ultrasonic waves soften the keratin to bond during application.
+- Fusion hair extensions have keratin bonding on the ends and ultrasonic waves soften the keratin to bond during application.
 These types of hair extensions are rather costly and the installation process is lengthy.
-The removal process is tricky and can pull out more hair in the long run.
-The fusion method pulls out more hair and does not hold well one fine hair!
 Not a good option for women with thin hair.

 It may seem that strand by strand application would be the lightest weight in applying extensions to your hair.
 But you must consider the potential damage to your hair that can be caused by bonding individual pieces of hair to natural thin hair.

 With tape in hair extensions, the extensions are light weight and require no glue, tools or fusion type of bond to stay in your hair.
 With the single method application, the extension is bonded with a piece of tape rather than sandwiching two extensions together.
 By doing so, the weight is reduced by half which is best for causing the least amount of strain and possible damage to thin hair.

 Micro bead hair extensions vs. Tape Extensions: Tape Ins Cause Less Damage

 There are also micro tape in hair extensions that are very small pieces of individual hair that can be taped in hair to add volume and highlights without changing the natural structure of your hair, minimizing any risk of damage to your hair.